 The 2025 Notes are convertible at a conversion rate of 8.1980 shares of common stock per \$1,000 principal amount of the 2025 Notes, or approximately 4.4 million shares of common stock, which is equivalent to a conversion price of approximately \$121.98 per share.
 The conversion rate is subject to adjustment under certain circumstances.
 Holders may convert the 2025 Notes under the following circumstances: during any calendar quarter after the calendar quarter ended on September 30, 2020 if the closing price of the Company's common stock for at least 20 trading days in the 30 consecutive trading days ending on the last trading day of the preceding calendar quarter is greater than or equal to \$159.51 per share, representing 130% of the conversion price of the 2025 Notes ("the Sales Price Trigger"); during the five business day period after any ten consecutive trading day period (the "measurement period") in which the trading price per \$1,000 principal amount of notes for each trading day of the measurement period was less than 98% of the product of the closing sale price of our common stock and the conversion rate on each such trading day; if specified distributions or corporate events occur; if the Notes are called for redemption; or at any time after March 15, 2025.
 The Company may redeem all or any portion of the 2025 Notes, at its option, on or after June 20, 2023, if the last reported sale price of the Company's common stock has been at least 130% of the conversion price then in effect for at least 20 trading days during any 30 consecutive trading day period.
-As of January 1, 2022, upon conversion, the 2025 Notes could be settled in cash, shares of the Company's common stock or a combination of cash and shares, at the Company intends to settle any excess value in shares in the event of a conversion.
+As of January 1, 2022, upon conversion, the 2025 Notes could be settled in cash, shares of the Company's common stock or a combination of cash and shares, at the Company is election.
+On January 2, 2022, the Company irrevocably elected cash settlement for the principal amount of the 2025 Notes.
+The Company intends to settle any excess value in shares in the event of a conversion.

 The 2025 Notes were classified as current liabilities at January 1, 2022 due to the Sales Price Trigger condition being met on January 1, 2022.
-The Sales Price Trigger condition has not been met during the six months ended July 2, 2022, therefore the net carrying amount of the 2025 Notes is now classified as a non-current liability.
+The Sales Price Trigger condition has not been met during the nine months ended October 1, 2022, therefore the net carrying amount of the 2025 Notes is now classified as a non-current liability.